CDLUC3/dash/user-guide.md

 There are multiple instances of the Dash tool (with different URLs) that all have similar functions, look, and feel.

-**Researchers at UC Merced, UCLA, UC Irvine, UC Berkeley, or UCOP:**

-You can use your campus-specific Dash instance:
+**Researchers at UC Merced, UCLA, UC Irvine, UC Berkeley, or UCOP** can use their campus-specific Dash instance:

 * UC Merced: [dash.ucmerced.edu](http://dash.ucmerced.edu)
 * UCLA: [dash.ucla.edu](http://dash.ucla.edu)